 KKR has agreed to acquire a 38% stake in Hyundai Global Service (HGS) – a company spun out of Hyundai Heavy Industries Holdings (HHIH) in 2016 – for a total of KRW800bn (€653m).

-KKR’s investment translates to a pre-initial public offering valuation of approximately KRW2trn (US$1.8bn).
+KKR’s investment amounts to a pre-initial public offering valuation of approximately KRW2trn (US$1.8bn).

-HHIH is a one-stop consulting, engineering and maintenance provider across the global marine-services logistics.
+HHIH is a one-stop consulting, engineering and maintenance provider in global marine-services logistics.

 Hyoung Seok Lim and Chung Ho Park, co-leads of KKR Korea, said KKR’s partnership with HHIH, the world’s leading shipbuilder, would help support HGS and its management team to continue its growth trajectory in the marine engineering, consulting and services sector globally.

-An HHIH official said, that building on KKR’s investment, HGS would focus on fostering new businesses – such as robots, artificial intelligence and carbon energy – as a holding company.
+An official at HHIH said that, building on KKR’s investment, HGS would focus on fostering new businesses – such as robots, artificial intelligence and carbon energy – as a holding company.

 To read the digital edition of the latest IPE Real Assets magazine click here.